SD-Amitkumar/springboot-thymeleaf-crud-webMVCapp/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or inquiries, feel free to reach out via email: your.email@example.com
+For any questions or inquiries, feel free to reach out via email:kumar930amit@gmail.com